 There’s nothing like a playground for giving your kid fresh air, exercise, and socializing.
 Here are five of Seattle’s very best playgrounds:

-- Artists at Play is a city-wide favorite located at Seattle Center (pictured above).
+- Artists at Play is a truly epic playground located at Seattle Center (pictured above).

 - Alki Playground is right by the beach in West Seattle and has a beloved whale tail sculpture.